shahjuhi1108/GameOfLife/README.md

 2. Any dead cell with three live neighbours becomes a live cell.
 3. All other live cells die in the next generation.
 Similarly, all other dead cells stay dead.

-The demonstation for this specific input is shown below:
+The demonstration for this specific input is shown below:

 ![Game of Life Demo](GameOfLifeDemo.gif)